slowernews/wisdom-tldr/chapters/3-1_action_preparation.md

 Hints:

 - Plans are only a starting point.
-Choose a plan with options.
-A plan is only useful if it can survive reality.
-And a future filled with unknowns is everyone’s reality.
-Too detailed plans (or too general plans) are not useful and a waste of time.
-The most important part of every plan is to plan on the plan not going according to plan.
+Choose flexible plans with options.
+A good plan survives reality and expects to be revised.
-- Don’t sabotage them when they get tedious or too difficult.
+- Don’t sabotage plans when they get tedious or difficult.
-- Actions aligned with goals.
+- Align actions with goals.
 - Quality is the best business plan.

 > *"You make plans and god laughs." (...)